sudofox/chkservdReport/README.md

 - Fix inconstencies caused by of interrupted service checks
 - Process OOM check information as well as processes that are terminated due to OOMs
+- Don't add timeline entries that don't have anything in them (e.g. when the only element in the services array passed to parseIntoTimeline is a service that has not exceeded the socket failure threshold)